Why Clear Ownership Is Essential to Reducing Building Energy Use

 Who Should Own Building Performance?

-Each building needs one clear owner for performance and energy outcomes: a single point of accountability.
+Each building needs one clear owner, a single point of accountability.
 When multiple parties share ownership, no one truly owns it.
+So how do you choose who should actually own building performance?

 How Do You Align Incentives Across Outsourced Teams?